 To order a print, click the "Shopping Cart" button in the top right of the page.
 Confirming that the correct print is selected, and where your postal address is, takes you to PayPal's secure ordering page, where you can order A4 prints.

-My large collection of historic motor racing photos from the 1960s and 1970s is very popular, as are my Super8 movies (also on YouTube) from the same period, which have had over half a million views, and are available on DVD.
+I have a large collection of historic motor racing photos from the 1960s and 1970s, and several Super8 movies (also on YouTube) from the same period, which have had over half a million views, and are available on DVD.

 Three of my photos appear in a piece about famous motor-racing photographers on Jarrott's web site, where I am one of twelve photographers featured.

 My rallycross movies from the 1960s were shown at the 2017 Autosport Racing Show on the big screen

-PLEASE NOTE: The Motor Racing photographs are here for their historical interest, not for their photographic excellence.
-Most were taken using High Speed Ektachrome which can show some grain if enlarged too far.
-The original transparencies have been re-photographed using a high quality macro lens, but some can be soft and grainy by today's standards.
-Please bear this in mind.
+NOTE: The Motor Racing photographs are here for their historical interest, rather than for their photographic excellence.
+Most were taken using High Speed Ektachrome and can be soft and grainy by today's standards.
 If required I can send a sectional enlargement at the same ppi as the final print, to give an idea of the quality.